 Chronic pain and stiffness.
 Weak neck muscles likely point to poor posture.
 When you don't hold your head upright (a.k.a. cranial tilting), you take your spine out of proper alignment, which can cause painful flare ups, inflammation, and a chain reaction of pain stemming from your neck down to the base of your spine can be the result.

 Minimized protection from concussions.
 In the event you suffer a blow to the head, whether in a game of football, soccer (or worse, a car wreck), a strong neck can reduce the amount of damage your noggin undergoes, a 2014 study published in the Journal of Primary Prevention found.

+If we were to bet money, we'd say your day job is severely weakening your muscles.
 At your office, where’s your monitor located?
 How much back support does your seat give you?
 Is your desk low?
-Anything more we add to our lives to encourage poor posture and cranial tilting is going to wreak havoc on our strength.
-Weak neck muscles will only become weaker if we’re always being told to slouch and crane forward.
+Anything that encourages poor posture and cranial tilting is going to wreak havoc on your strength; and it'll only get worse the more you slouch and crane forward.
 Get a good setup at your second home, and make sure you’re encouraging the right posture.

 A2) Back Extensions – 15 reps

 How to do it: With your belly on an incline bench or Swiss ball, balance your weight on your toes.
 Make sure your spine is aligned—the top of your neck to the base of your tailbone.
 Lift your chest upward a few inches, pause, then slowly lower back down.
 Though these are designed for your posterior chain, making sure the alignment is held true can encourage the deep neck muscles to work against gravity.

 Exercises like shrugs, neck rotations with resistance bands (with or without a partner), and overhead movements can also help make your neck stronger.
 You'll also benefit from proper stretching and mobility drills before a workout.
 Turn your head left to right, up and down, then around, trying to go a little further each repetition.